How To Unclog a Toilet Full of Poop and Water

 Now that you know what not to do, let’s explore what you can do to clear a blocked toilet filled with water safely.

-Call a Professional Plumber Near You
+Call a Phoenix Plumber

 When your best DIY efforts aren’t working, it’s time for professional intervention.
 Besides the clog that won’t budge, other signs that your DIY efforts won’t work are seeing water back up into tubs or showers when you flush.
 That could indicate there is a problem with your main line.